Elementary Handbook

 Student Assistance Program (SAP)

 As per State mandate and District Policy 236, the district has developed a Student Assistance Program which is operational in every school building.
 The Student Assistance Program (SAP) is a systematic team process used to mobilize school resources to remove barriers to learning.
 SAP is designed to assist in identifying issues including alcohol, tobacco, other drugs, and mental health issues which pose a barrier to a student’s success.
-The primary goal of the Student Assistance Program is to help students overcome these barriers so that they may achieve, advance, and remain in school.

 SAP Teams are comprised of a SAP liaison, school counselors, building administrator, members of the teaching staff, and the school nurse.
 The core of the Student Assistance Program is a professionally trained team, including school staff and liaisons from community drug and alcohol and mental health agencies.
 SAP team members are trained to identify issues and to make recommendations to assist the student and the parent.
-The SAP team will also assist the parent and student in accessing services within the community.
-SAP team members do not diagnose, treat or refer to treatment; but they may refer a student to a liaison who may screen or assess for further community based services and support.
+The SAP team will also assist the parents and student in accessing services within the community.
+SAP team members do not diagnose, treat or refer to treatment; but they may refer a student to a liaison who may screen or assess for further community-based services and support.

 The Student Assistance Program (SAP) shall provide assistance in: